-teacher and a school district administrator for 16 years.
-1 got involved with computer was available, I decided I could write better
+was a high school band teacher and a school district administrator for 16 years.
+I got involved with computer programming to help me with educational software that was available, I decided I ould write better

 When Ken and Roberta Williams saw the programs Al had written, they hired him to work for Sierra designing educational software.
-Some early games he designed were AFFCL WEDA "laymourd , and "The Plan
+Some early games he designed were laverpurd, and The Plat